-As part of ILAP, participants will be encouraged to exhibit their works via virtual and/or physical experiences initially in Brazil (São Paulo) and the U.S. (Miami/New York).
+As part of ILAP, participants will be encouraged to exhibit their works via virtual and/or in person experiences.
 The format will be discussed with the group and adapted to the participants’ proposals.
 The goal of these activities is to allow the participants to experiment with ways in which to present their production while also allowing them to engage with the public in different spaces and by using various mediums.

-In 2022, we will have carefully curated group shows*, scheduled to take place in New York, São Paulo, Rio de Janeiro, Buenos Aires and Lisbon.
+In 2024, we will have carefully curated group shows*, scheduled to take place in New York, São Paulo, Rio de Janeiro and Miami.

 * Newly enrolled participants can participate.